Tuesday, December 27, 2005

 Fish stock:

-1. In a large stock pot, combine fish frames and heads (reserving fillets for later), wine, water, carrot, onion and celery.
+1. In a large stock pot, combine all ingredients.
 Cover and bring to a boil.

 Soup:

-1. Wash chopped leeks in a large bowl of cold water.
-Let the sand settle for couple of minutes and then scoop leeks out with a slotted spoon being careful not to disturb the sand on the bottom.
+1. Cut the leeks in half lengthwise, then slice 1/4 inch thick crosswise.
+Wash chopped leeks in a large bowl of cold water.
+Let the sand settle for a couple of minutes and then scoop leeks out with a slotted spoon being careful not to disturb the sand on the bottom.
 If leeks still feel sandy, repeat this process until they are clean.

-2. Melt butter and oil in a large heavy stock pot over medium-low heat.
-Add leeks and a pinch of salt and cook until leeks are tender stirring occasionally, 10-12 minutes.
+3. Heat the oil in a large heavy stock pot over medium-low heat.
+Add leeks, fennel, and a pinch of salt and cook until tender stirring occasionally, 12-15 minutes.
 Remove to a bowl and set aside.

-5. Add tomatoes, season with salt, and bring the mixture to a boil.
+6. Add tomatoes, and bring the mixture to a boil.

-6. Return leeks to the pot.
-Add 6 cups of fish stock, star anise, and saffron.
+7. Return leeks to the pot.
+Add the fish stock (pouring slowly not to disturb impurities on the bottom of the bowl so that they don't get into the soup), star anise, and saffron.
 Cover and bring to a boil.
 Turn down the heat so that the soup stays at a bare simmer.
-Add 2 Tbsp kosher salt (or 1 Tbsp table salt), taste and correct seasoning.
+Add the cream and simmer for 1 minutes.
+Season to taste with salt.
 The soup can be done up to this stage a day in advance, cooled and stored in the fridge.
-Reheated on the stove before finishing.
+Cool the soup off to 170F (or warm it up to 170F if you made it ahead).
+If you don't have a thermometer, just bring it to a simmer, take off heat and let it sit uncovered for 5 minutes.

 1 comment: